coderofsalvation/aap/README.md

     $ aap install

-Which allows any system to build a project from multiple remote sources.
+Get any system to build a project from multiple remote sources.

+> Only requirements: git + bash

 ## Goals/Usecases